misiektoja/instagram_monitor/docs/usage.md

 <a id="command-format"></a>
 ## Command Format by Installation Method

-Examples on this page use the PyPI command `instagram_monitor`.
-Keep all shown options and targets but replace that command with the prefix for your installation:
+Most examples on this page use the PyPI command `instagram_monitor`.
+If you chose another installation, replace only that command with the prefix in this table.
+Keep the targets and options that follow it.

 | Installation | Command prefix |
 | --- | --- |